TarunApp/stats-cli/README.md

-# stats-cli
+# Stats CLI
-NBA Stats CLI
+- Data is scraped from BasketballReference.